75jeff/Project-1/README.md

 - How to Use the Ansible Build

 ### Description of the Topology
 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
-Load balancing ensures that the application will be highly availability, in addition to restricting traffic to the network.
-Load Balancer secures the availability aspect of security.
-By evenly distribute network traffic to prevent failure caused by overloading a particular resource.
-It defends against distributed denial of service (DDoS) attacks by shifting attack traffic from the corporate server to a public cloud provider.
-Jump box advantage is easy to secure and monitor traffic on this single node.
-Since all network traffic forces through only jump box.
-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file and system logs.
-Filebeat monitors the log files, collects log events, and forward it either to Elasticsearch or Logtash for indexing.
-And metricbeats collecting server’s metrics and statistics and send to specified output either Elasticsearch or Logtash.
+Load balancing ensures that the application will have high availability, in addition to restricting traffic to the network.
+Load Balancer secures the availability aspect of security, prevents failure caused by overloading a particular resource through even distribution of network traffic.
+Further, by shifting attack traffic from the corporate server to a public cloud provider it will deflect distributed denial of service (DDoS) attacks.
+The advantage of jump box is easy securement and monitoring of traffic because it forces all network traffic  through only a single node.
+An ELK server is included because it allows users to monitor the vulnerable VMs for changes to the file and system logs.
+Within the ELK server there are installed beats tools like Filebeat, to monitor log files, collect log events, and send them either to Elasticsearch or Logtash for indexing; while metricbeats collect server’s metrics and statistics and send those outputs to either Elasticsearch or Logtash as well.

 The configuration details of each machine may be found below.